Sarakanerva/sk-2022-weatherapp/README.md

 # Weatherapp - Sara Kanerva's edits - 2022

+### Instructions on running the app

+- Start by cloning the repository

+		cd ~/{{ Wished destination }}
+		git clone {{ link to the repo}}

+- Now you should have the repository cloned locally
+- Navigate to the repository folder
+- Insert your personal [API key]([gcloud console](https://cloud.google.com/sdk/docs/install) to the index.js file (or as a env variable)
+- Start the application locally by using the command `npm i && npm start`.
+Or by using the docker-compose file (add your API key to the file) with the command `docker-compose up --build`
+- The application frontend should now be reachable at localhost:8000
+- (Running the ansible playbook install-application.yml included in the repository with the command `ansible-playbook --connection=local install-application.yml -f 10 -v` will automate this whole process for you.)

 * Below we'll go through each chosen exercise and the steps taken towards their completion.

 ### Docker